sedovalx/gradle-aspectj-binary/README.md

   > You need to weave both aspects and classes where aspects should be applied.
 So if you have aspect classes in a project A and classes to be weaved in a project B you should add the `weaveClasses` task to the build process of both projects.
+See the `examples` project for details.

 ### Available configuration

-  For now the `weaceClasses` task can be configured with the next parameters
+  The plugins can be configured with the following parameters

+      aspectjBinary {
+        applyJavaPlugin = true
         weaveClasses {
+          ajcSourceSets = [project.sourceSets.main]
+          outputDir = project.file(...)
           source = '1.7'
           target = '1.7'
           writeToLog = true
         }
+      }

   Parameters:
+  - `applyJavaPlugin` should the `java` plugin be applied with the `aspectjBinary` plugin.
+By default, it is applied but in some cases, for example Android projects, it is not desired.
+WARN: in this case, you **must** provide the `ajcSourceSets` and the `outputDir` property values by yourself as there is no default configuration for Android projects (any help is appreciated).
+  - `ajcSourceSets` is a set of Gradle source sets to be weaved.
+By default, it includes the `main` source set only.
+  Both `compileClasspath` and `runtimeClasspath` collections are extracted from each source set.
+  - `outputDir` is a folder where the weaved classes are copied.
+By default, it is `build/classes/java/main`.
   - `source` has '1.7' as default value and is passed as it is to the [ajc](http://www.eclipse.org/aspectj/doc/next/devguide/ajc-ref.html) compiler parameter
   - `target` has '1.7' as default value and is passed as it is to the [ajc](http://www.eclipse.org/aspectj/doc/next/devguide/ajc-ref.html) compiler parameter
   - `writeToLog` has `false` as a default value and defines if ajc's compile messages should